dantei-dev/Kneeboard-Manager-Releases/README.md

 - Convert JPG to PNG when copying kneeboards to aircrafts
 - Built-in documentation
 - Built-in image viewer
+- "DCS Tweaks": Change message screen size for VR and/or desanitize Lua

-For a change log, see the [releases](//github.com/dantei-dev/Kneeboard-Manager-Releases/releases/).
+For the change log, see the [releases](//github.com/dantei-dev/Kneeboard-Manager-Releases/releases/).

 Screenshots: